'UC is one of the best experiences you can get that combines academics with outdoor adventure...'

 Kestral believes that her Study Abroad experience in Christchurch is ‘unlike anything else in the world’ and urges other students to step out and make the most of opportunities like these.

 ‘UC is one of the best experiences you can get that combines academics with outdoor adventure.
 It’s a place where you not only get to see some of the most beautiful landscapes in the world, but meet some of the most down to earth people.
-The experiences that you get in the classroom as well as during your free time are as unique and crazy as you choose to make them!’
+The experiences that you get in the classroom as well as during your free time are as unique as you choose to make them!’